-- Not adding contact information.
 A CV without any contact information can be useless to an employer.
-Make sure that as you are creating your CV that you double check that you have included both a phone number and an email address.
+Make sure that as you are creating your CV that you double-check that you have included both a phone number and an email address.
 This gives the employer multiple ways to reach out to you just in case there is an issue with one form of communication.

 Avoiding these simple mistakes on your CV is an easy way to help your CV stand out in a positive way and avoid being put in the "No” pile.
 Visit PracticeMatch Career Resources to read more about CV tips and create your CV with the free PracticeMatch CV Builder.